bartsqueezy/ember-handlebars-brunch/README.md

 });
 ```

 The precompiled templates are injected into the `Ember.TEMPLATES` namespace.
-You can access them like so:
+You can access them within your JS code like so:

 ```javascript
 var anotherTemplate = Ember.TEMPLATES['index/login'];
 ```

-If you wish to `require` the template manually instead of using them directly within a view class, you have to use the full path to the file, starting from the templates directory;
+If you wish to `require` the template instead of declaring them directly within a view class or within your code as mentioned above, you have to use the full path to the file, starting from the templates directory;

 ```javascript
 require('templates/index/login');